Skip to Content

 Key Participants in Construction Litigation

-• Design professionals: Architects and engineers can be involved in litigation if there are allegations of design errors, omissions, or negligence that affect the project's success or safety.
+• Design professionals: Architects and engineers can become involved in cases alleging design errors or omissions that impact the success or safety of the build.

 Strategies for Managing and Resolving Construction Disputes

-The remedies sought in construction litigation can vary widely depending on the nature of the dispute:
+The remedies available in construction litigation depend on the dispute's content:

-• Financial compensation: Parties may seek financial compensation for damages incurred due to breaches of contract, delays, or substandard work, covering costs such as overruns, repairs, and lost usage.
+• Financial compensation: Parties may seek damages due to contract breaches, delays, or substandard work, covering expenses like overruns or lost revenues.

 Challenges Faced in Construction Litigation

-• Complexity: Construction litigation cases are often complex, involving detailed contracts, technical construction standards, and multifaceted project timelines
+• Complexity: Construction cases often require detailed knowledge of contracts, code, and timelines.

 FAQ: Miami Construction Litigation Attorneys